 The Enrichment Programme

 In your first term, you will choose either a 12-week pre-graduate or pre-professional pathway.
+In the second term, you can either choose a different 12-week pre-graduate or pre-professional pathway, or choose an activity as part of the 12-week aspire programme.

 - The pre-graduate pathway is based around specific subject areas and is designed to consolidate and develop your knowledge in preparation for university application.
 Some pre-graduate programmes link directly to existing A level subjects, whereas others are intended to bridge the gap between sixth form and university courses.